echeran/smile-of-murugan/webbook/chapter13.md

 [^kampan-home-proverb]: *kampan* vīṭṭuk *kattuttariym kaviccollum*.

-What we do know is that he was a native of Tiruvaluntur (Tanjore district), of the *uvacca* community (temple drummers, or according to others, pūjāris in Māriyamman's temples), and that he was patronized by a chieftain called Caṭaiyappan or Caṭaiyan, to whom he thankfully refers in every thousandth verse of his poem.
+What we do know is that he was a native of Tiruvaḻuntur (Tanjore district), of the *uvacca* community (temple drummers, or according to others, pūjāris in Māriyammaṉ's temples), and that he was patronized by a chieftain called Caṭaiyappaṉ or Caṭaiyaṉ, to whom he thankfully refers in every thousandth verse of his poem.

 Another problem is Kampaṉ's date.
-According to one stanza, the year of the composition of his work is 885 A.D.[^kampan-date] An alternative interpretation of the same stanza puts Kampaṉ in the 12th Cent.[^12th-century-theory] On the basis of another verse, and the frequent occurrence of the word *uttaman,* the work is assigned to the 10th Cent.
+According to one stanza, the year of the composition of his work is 885 A.D.[^kampan-date] An alternative interpretation of the same stanza puts Kampaṉ in the 12th Cent.[^12th-century-theory] On the basis of another verse, and the frequent occurrence of the word *uttamaṉ,* the work is assigned to the 10th Cent.
 A.D., to the reign of Uttama Chola.
-According to T. P. Meenakshisundaran "this seems the most reasonable view" (op. cit.
-102).
-Others, however, will interpret this verse as referring to 1185 in the reign of Kulōttuṅkaṉ III (1178-1216), and there is inscriptional evidence which shows that this Chola king was called *Tiyakavinōtan* to whom Kampaṉ refers (in *Yuttakāṇṭam*, *Maruttumalaip*.
+According to T. P. Meenakshisundaran "this seems the most reasonable view" (*op. cit.* 102).
+Others, however, will interpret this verse as referring to 1185 in the reign of Kulōttuṅkaṉ III (1178-1216), and there is inscriptional evidence which shows that this Chola king was called *Tiyākaviṉōtaṉ* to whom Kampaṉ refers (in *Yuttakāṇṭam*, *Maruttumalaip*.
 58)[^tiyakavinotan-chola].
 There is a stanza attributed to Kampaṉ in *Tamilnāvalar caritai* in praise of a king of Varangal who belongs to the same period.
-Once, in Kiṭkin*tākāṇṭam*, *Pilamnīňkup*.
-35, Kampaṉ refers to Amalaṉ who is identified with Chola Kulōttuṅka II (1132-1150) praised by the Chola court-poet Oṭṭakkūttaṉ.[^ottakkuttan] Hence it seems to be true that Kampaṉ was not prior to Kulōttuṅka Chola II; and the upper limit is set by Periya Āccāṉ Pillai (first half of the 13th Cent.) who quotes from Kampaṉ in his commentary to *Tiviyappirapantam*.
+Once, in *Kiṭkintākāṇṭam*, *Pilamnīṅkup*.
+35, Kampaṉ refers to Amalaṉ who is identified with Chola Kulōttuṅka II (1132-1150) praised by the Chola court-poet Oṭṭakkūttaṉ.[^ottakkuttan] Hence it seems to be true that Kampaṉ was not prior to Kulōttuṅka Chola II; and the upper limit is set by Periya Āccāṉ Piḷḷai (first half of the 13th Cent.) who quotes from Kampaṉ in his commentary to *Tiviyappirapantam*.
 A probable, though by no means certain date for Kampaṉ is, therefore, the 12th Cent.
 A.D.
 As T.P.
-Meenakshisundaran says, “in any case all these dates fall within the period of the Imperial Cholas" (op*. cit.*
+Meenakshisundaran says, “in any case all these dates fall within the period of the Imperial Cholas" (*op. cit.*
 102).[^date-imperial-cholas]

 [^kampan-date]: Cf. V. V. S. Aiyar's introduction to *Pālakāṇṭam* (1917).

 [^12th-century-theory]: *Centamiḻ* III, 171-81.

 [^tiyakavinotan-chola]: Cf. Es.
-Vaiyāpuri Pillai, *Tamilccuṭarmanikal,* III ed., 1959.
+Vaiyāpuri Pillai, *Tamiḻccuṭarmaṇikaḷ,* III ed., 1959.
 Also *Centamiḻ* I, p.
 122.

-[^ottakkuttan]: *Kulōttunkacōlanulā* 157.
+[^ottakkuttan]: *Kulōttuṅkacōḻaṉulā* 157.

 [^date-imperial-cholas]: For a detailed discussion in Tamil of this problem cf. Es.
-Vaiyāpuri Pillai, *Tamilccuṭarmaṇikal,* III ed., 1959, pp. 127-149.
+Vaiyāpuri Piḷḷai, *Tamiḻccuṭarmaṇikaḷ,* III ed., 1959, pp. 127-149.

 This is, then, the sum of our knowledge of the poet and his date.